typings/typings/README.md

 Print the `typings` dependency tree.
 (This command resolves on demand and is not cached)

 ## FAQ

+### Why?

+* Typings uses external modules, not ambient modules (E.g. no `declare module "x"` in normal dependencies)
+  * External module declarations are more portable and understandable
+    * Ambient modules suffer from exposing implementation details, such as global interfaces that don't actually exist at runtime
+  * External module declarations are used by the TypeScript compiler's "moduleResolution"
+    * You contribute your typings directly back to the module author!
+* Typings should cleanly represent the module structure
+  * For example, support for the `browser` field (Webpack, Browserify, etc.) can produce different types at runtime
+  * What about type definitions for every file?
+Some modules promote requiring into the dependencies for "add-ons"
+* TypeScript modules should be publish-able to any package manager
+  * Ambient modules can not be published to a package manager as other packages may rely on the same ambient module declaration which results in declaration conflicts
+* Typings are decentralized
+  * Anyone can write and install a missing type definition without friction
+  * The author of a type definition can maintain their type definition in isolation from other typings

 ### `main.d.ts` and `browser.d.ts`?